BogdanCatalin-Iacob/Food-Fiesta/README.md

     - Each page of the website features a consistent responsive navigational system:

     - The header contains the logo of the website in the center of the navigation bar.
 This will also redirect users back to the home page once clicking on it.
 On       smaller screens, everything but the logo is condensed down into a dropdown menu which provides users with the same navigation.
-I chose a dropdown because I think it works better and is more presentable on smaller devices.
 On the far right of the navigation bar, the user is presented with either 'login' or 'logout' depending on if they have an account they are logged into.

     - Each page can be accessed from a mobile device